rochelleb1/FastRobotsSP23/labpages/lab1.md

 ### Blink

 This program blinks the built-in LED by writing the value High, delaying for a second, writing Low, delaying for a second, and looping forever.
+As a result, the blue built-in LED can be seen to turn off and on every second.

 ### Serial